ClosingDealz/chatbot/README.md

 #### Obtaining API Keys
 This chatbot requires a ClozingDealz and OpenAI API key to work.
 Paste your API keys in the `.env` file.

-[ClosingDealz](https://closingdealz.io) is used as the CRM tool to store all the leads, follow [this link](https://docs.closingdealz.io/developers/obtaining-api-key) to get a API key.
+[ClosingDealz](https://closingdealz.io) is used as the CRM tool to store all the leads.
+Follow [this link to get a ClosingDealz API key](https://docs.closingdealz.io/developers/obtaining-api-key).

-OpenAI is the brain of the chatbot, follow [this link](https://platform.openai.com/docs/quickstart/account-setup) to get a API key.
+OpenAI is used to generate responses for the chatbot.
+Follow [this link to get an OpenAI API key](https://platform.openai.com/docs/quickstart/account-setup).

-An account has to be created for both of these.
+*An account has to be created for both of these.*

 #### Server Protection Using API Keys
 You can protect your server using your own API keys when making requests by setting `ENABLE_API_KEY` to true.
 A `X-API-Key` header needs to be added to the requests with the value of `API_KEY`.